-The 2,866 bridges located in the Boston region connect places and carry people traveling by automobile, bus, train, bicycle, and foot.
-MassDOT and the MBTA monitor and classify the condition of all bridges on a regular basis, whether or not they are owned by the Commonwealth.
-The Boston Region MPO is required to monitor and report on the bridges in the region that are listed in the National Bridge Inventory (NBI), which includes records of all bridges that are more than 20 feet long.
+The bridges located in the Boston region connect places and carry people traveling by automobile, bus, train, bicycle, and foot.
+MassDOT and the Massachusetts Bay Transportation Authority (MBTA) monitor and classify the condition of all bridges on a regular basis, whether or not they are owned by the Commonwealth.
+The Boston Region MPO monitors the bridges in the region that are listed in the National Bridge Inventory (NBI), which includes records of all bridges that are more than 20 feet long.

 In 2016, there were 1,622 bridges located in the Boston region that were listed in the NBI; of those bridges, 164 (10 percent) were classified as structurally deficient, meaning that one or more major bridge component (deck, substructure, or superstructure) require attention.

 For a full understanding of bridge conditions, consideration must be given to all bridge parts, not only the structurally-deficient components.
 The Bridge Health Index (BHI), a weighted average of the health indices of a bridge’s elements (such as trusses, decks, or bridge rails), provides a comprehensive overview of bridge conditions.
 The BHI is measured on a scale of zero to 100; a value of zero indicates that all of the bridge elements are in the worst condition, and a score of 85 or greater indicates that the bridge elements are in good condition.

 The visualizations on this page show data from MassDOT’s Highway Division for the years 2007 to 2016.
 For more information about this performance measure and related data, visit the Bridges section of the About page.